 You can form your LLC online by creating an account through Maryland Business Express ($100 filing fee required).
 You may upload your own documents or use their tool to guide you through the process.
 If you choose to use their form, it will prompt you to appoint a registered agent after the business name and information sections.

-Electing a Registered Agent by Mail
+Electing a Registered Agent by Mail or in Person

 To form your LLC by mail, download the Articles of Organization, fill out the required fields and submit a physical copy with the Department of Assessments and Taxation.
 Your resident agent’s name and address will be requested in Section 4.